 Sam Houston has won the Commissioner's Cup five times in the past 12 years.
 No conference member has won this coveted prize more seasons.
 The Bearkats also have won five men’s all-sports cups (the last three in a row) and one women’s all-sports championship.

-Since the 1999-2000, the Kats have rolled up 24 regular season league titles, 18 NCAA post-season tournament appearances and six Southland tournament championships.
+Since 2000, the Kats have rolled up 30 regular season league titles, 24 NCAA post-season tournament appearances and seven Southland tournament championships.

-In the process, the more than 350 student-athletes on SHSU's 17 sports teams have set high marks in the classroom with record team and department grade point averages.
-Seventeen Bearkats have been recognized as Southland "Student-Athletes of the Year" in their individual sport 20 times and 410 times Sam Houston players have earned Academic All-Southland honors since 2000.
+In the process, the more than 400 student-athletes on SHSU's 17 sports teams have set high marks in the classroom with record team and department grade point averages.
+Twenty Bearkats have been recognized as Southland "Student-Athletes of the Year" in their individual sport 24 times.
+A total of 251 Bearkats have earned Academic All-Southland honors since 2000.

-In May, 2005, Williams received the General Robert R. Neyland Outstanding Athletic Director Award at the All-American Football Foundation's 70th annual Banquet of Champions.
-In June, 2008, he was presented the AstroTurf Athletics Director of the Year "Football Championship Subdivision West Region" award.
-Williams now serves as a member of the NCAA Leadership Council.
+Williams has received the General Robert R. Neyland Outstanding Athletic Director Award from the All-American Football Foundation and the AstroTurf Athletics Director of the Year “Football Championship Subdivision West Region” award.

 • Sam Houston's first NCAA Division I national championship in women's bowling in 2014